(Updated December 2018)

 The only (obviously better) alternative to a ‘list’ and ‘pray’ method is a solid, well researched and customised modern marketing strategy.

-Once a real estate agent know who the audiences are, he/she can better reach them.
+Once a real estate salesperson knows who the audiences are, he/she can better reach them.

 Online marketing is by far more than putting up a TradeMe / Realestate.co.nz advertisement for your Eastern Suburbs’ home.
 The magic about precise online marketing is that you can have different ad copies targeted at different buyer personas so that you are able to address their unique pain points and entice them to your property (never knew you can do that right?).